-The ignorance of the many (myself included) of the complications inherent in economic theory allows opponents of that economic theory to fragment and frame that economic theory in such a way that they are able to reduce it to a misleading soundbite: Trickle-down economics.
-I do not think I’m alone when I write that even though Dr. Sowell has a talent for making the complex understandable, the quotes I’ve provided here leave some forms of cerebral indigestion for which rereading is the only remedy.
+The ignorance of the many (myself included) of the complications inherent in economic theory allows opponents of that economic theory to frame and fragment that economic theory in such a way that they are able to reduce it to a misleading soundbite: Trickle-down economics.
+I do not think I’m alone when I write that even though Dr. Sowell has a talent for making the complex understandable, the quotes I’ve provided here lead to irritable cerebral digestion for which rereading is the only cure.
 In the midst of such confusion, opponents step in to provide relief from this confusion, and arduous reading, by giving us a ‘benefit the wealthy and privileged’ soundbite.

 The Big Corporation and Big Government Relationship